evgkanias/sky/README.md

 * [Google Drive with the hemispherical model](https://drive.google.com/drive/folders/1R9dTbOhBXthY3y9BTI4H28acl9dJLIaV?usp=sharing)
   (omits polarisation data and different altitudes)

-The SWIR dataset can also be found in the [data](data) directiory of this repository.

 ## Installation

 In order to install the package and reproduce the results of the manuscript you need to clone